-- Where a person who makes a request to become a facility holder or to undertake a transaction is a professional adviser, business or company acting as trustee or nominee in relation to a third party, the financial institution should verify the identity of the trustee, nominee or fiduciary and the nature of their trustee or nominee capacity or duties.
+- Where a person who makes a request to become a facility holder or to undertake a transaction is a professional adviser, business or company acting as trustee or nominee in relation to a third party, the financial institution must verify the identity of the trustee, nominee or fiduciary and the nature of their trustee or nominee capacity or duties.
 Enquiries should be made by reference to appropriate, independent professional advisors as to the identity of all parties for whom the trustee or nominee is acting and confirmation sought that the source of funds or assets under the trustee's control can be vouched for.
 The result of the enquiries should be recorded on the account opening file. - Measures to obtain the information concerning the underlying beneficiary will need to take account of legal constraints and/or good market practice in the respective area of activity, the geographical location of the trustees and beneficiaries to which the trust account relates and, in particular, whether it is normal practice in those areas or markets to operate on behalf of undisclosed principals.
-Trusts created in poorly regulated jurisdictions may warrant additional enquiries. - Where money is received by a trust, it is important to ensure that the source of the funds is properly identified, the nature of the transaction is understood, and payments are made only in accordance with the terms of the trust and are properly authorised in writing.
+Trusts created in poorly regulated jurisdictions may warrant additional enquiries. - Where money is received by a trust, it is important to ensure that the source of the receipt is properly identified, the nature of the transaction is understood, and payments are made only in accordance with the terms of the trust and are properly authorized in writing.

-"CLIENT ACCOUNTS" OPENED BY INTERMEDIARIES
+"CLIENT ACCOUNTS/ FACILITIES" OPENED BY INTERMEDIARIES

-Insurance brokers, stockbrokers, fund managers, attorneys, accountants, real estate brokers and other intermediaries frequently hold funds on behalf of their clients in "client accounts" opened with financial institutions.
-Such accounts may be general omnibus accounts holding the funds of many clients or they may be opened specifically for a single client.

-- The Financial Transactions Reporting Act, 2000 require the financial institution not only to verify the identity of the intermediary but also to look through him to his underlying clients except in the following cases: - i. the intermediary is itself a Bahamian financial institution as set out in section 2(3) of the Financial Transactions Reporting Act, 2000. - ii. the intermediary is a bank or trust company, a life assurance company, a licensed casino operator or broker-dealer, or a mutual fund administrator or operator in a country listed in the First Schedule of the Financial Transactions Reporting Act, 2000 and confirmation in writing is obtained from such an institution that it has verified the identity of the underlying clients.
+- Stockbrokers, fund managers, attorneys, accountants, estate agents and other intermediaries frequently hold funds on behalf of their clients in "client accounts/facilities" opened with financial institutions.
+Such accounts may be general omnibus accounts holding the funds of many clients or they may be opened specifically for a single client. - The Financial Transactions Reporting Act, 2000 requires the financial institution not only to verify the identity of the intermediary but also to look through him to his underlying clients except in the following cases: - (i) the intermediary is itself a Bahamian financial institution as set out in section 2(3) of the Financial Transactions Reporting Act, 2000. - (ii) the intermediary is a bank or trust company, a life assurance company, a licenced casino operator or broker dealer, or a mutual fund administrator or operator in a country listed in the First Schedule of the Financial Transactions Reporting Act 2000 and confirmation in writing is obtained from such an institution that it has verified the identity of the underlying clients.

-Where the intermediary is not a financial institution as set out in subparagraph 8(i) and (ii) and is from a country that is not listed in the First Schedule to the Financial Transactions Reporting Act, 2000, measures must be taken to verify the identity of the underlying client.
-In satisfying this requirement, the financial institution should have regard to the nature of the intermediary and their degree of confidence in it, to its geographical base and to the type of business being done.
+Where the intermediary is from a country that is not listed in the First Schedule to the Financial Transactions Reporting Act, 2000, measures must be taken to verify the identity of the underlying client.
+In satisfying this requirement, the financial institution should have regard to the nature of the intermediary, the domestic regulatory regime in which the intermediary operates and the financial institution's degree of confidence in it, its geographical base and the type of business being done.